CntAlberto/PSCProject/README.md

 ## First case of study
 Specifications: <br>
-I) the two users should not use the resource simultaneously and each user should always be able to repeat its request-use-release cycle; <br>
+- the two users should not use the resource simultaneously and each user should always be able to repeat its request-use-release cycle; <br>
-II) the user that first requests the resource should also be first granted access to it; <br>
+- the user that first requests the resource should also be first granted access to it; <br>

 ## Second case of study
 Specifications: <br>
-I) the two users should not use the resource simultaneously and each user should always be able to repeat its request-use-release cycle; <br>
+- the two users should not use the resource simultaneously and each user should always be able to repeat its request-use-release cycle; <br>
-II) the user that first requests the resource should also be first granted access to it; <br>
+- the user that first requests the resource should also be first granted access to it; <br>
 To satisy the two specifications change model and use the Modular Approach

 ## Third case of study
 Specifications: <br>
-I) the two users should not use the resource simultaneously and each user should always be able to repeat its request-use-release cycle; <br>
+- the two users should not use the resource simultaneously and each user should always be able to repeat its request-use-release cycle; <br>
-II) the user that first requests the resource should also be first granted access to it; <br>
+- the user that first requests the resource should also be first granted access to it; <br>